 John Pidcock, as trustee of the ASPC Creditor Trust (appointed under the plan of reorganization of AcuSport Corp., or AcuSport, as debtor in possession under chapter 11 of the U.S. Bankruptcy Code), is the plaintiff in two separate actions against us in the U.S. Bankruptcy Court for the Southern District of Ohio.
 The first seeks recovery of alleged preferential transfers received by us from AcuSport in the aggregate amount of \$4.2 million.
 The second seeks turnover of goods allegedly owed to AcuSport by us under one or more of our promotional programs in the amount of \$1.5 million.
 We have filed answers to both complaints denying all material allegations and asserting affirmative defenses.
+Mediation was held on December 10, 2020, and was unsuccessful in resolving these cases.
 We believe we have strong defenses to these actions and intend to continue to vigorously defend them.
-Mediation is scheduled for December 10, 2020.